 “I will say that the competition is pretty much the same.
 It can be just as competitive, and the team aspect is still there, and the amount of effort and work you put into the team is still the same,” Wang says.

-Potentially, the biggest advantage esports has over traditional sports is that it seems to be able to go on forever.
+The biggest advantage esports potentially has over traditional sports is that its matches seemingly go on for forever.
 One doesn’t feel tired playing games in the same way they can become exhausted in doing physical athletics.

 “I would say that I wouldn’t be able to do any more than [three hours of track practice], but for … competitive gaming, I can sit down and practice for five, six, seven hours and not get too tired,” Wang adds.